Summer Dance Intensives are coming up in August: RSVP for an audition to reserve your spot! More info here.

 Dancewave prides itself in being an organization completely run by women.
 Our staff members, including our interns, are immensely talented and committed towards the cause of Dancewave's mission, bringing a wide range of experience, expertise and enthusiasm to the table.

-Diane Jacobowitz, Executive & Artistic Director at Dancewave (BFA, Ohio State University; MFA, Connecticut College) has a distinguished career in performing, choreography and arts administration.
+Diane Jacobowitz, Executive & Artistic Director (BFA, Ohio State University; MFA, Connecticut College) has a distinguished career in performing, choreography and arts administration.
 She has taught dance to youth and adults of all ages and backgrounds for 26 years at numerous institutions.
 She has directed and taught at several programs including the Dance Department at Westchester Music and Arts Camp and Hunter College Dance Department.
 She was instrumental in establishing the Dance Major at Long Island University, where she was a professor for 9 years teaching ballet, modern, choreography, aerobics and speech.
 She taught and directed the middle school dance program and afterschool dance elective at the Berkeley Carroll School in Park Slope for 6 years.
 Diane choreographed and directed her own company, the Diane Jacobowitz Dance Theater for 15 years, during which time, the company toured, performed and engaged in residencies throughout the Northeast.
 Her company, DJDT performed at BAM in 1992.
 Diane has also performed with several prominent choreographers including Kenneth King, Marta Renzi, Grethe Holby, Kathy Duncan and Annabelle Gamson.
 She founded Dancewave in 1995 with the mission of bringing dance to a broad spectrum of the city youth population, particularly to those talented dancers who lacked the means to afford pre-professional training.
 Her main focus has been working with young people as artists in the making and connecting them early to the rigor of high level performance and exposure to world renowned dance artists.
 As Executive/Artistic Director of Dancewave for the past 20 years, she has developed innovative programming to capture the talents and imagination of young dancers.
 Some of the programs she has developed, in addition to the Dancewave Company model, include Dancing Through College and Beyond, the Dance Career Symposium and the Kids Cafe Festival.
 Under her leadership, Dancewave currently reaches over 3,000 young people citywide through programs both at the Dancewave School and in partnership with over ten New York City public schools.
-She is currently leading the campaign for Dancewave's city capital project-- the opening/launch of a brand new dance center in downtown Brooklyn in 2017.
+She is currently leading the campaign for Dancewave's capital project - the opening/launch of a brand new dance center in downtown Brooklyn in 2017.

-Nicole Touzien, Director of Education at Dancewave is a Florida-born dancer, educator & administrator.
+Nicole Touzien, Director of Education is a Florida-born dancer, educator & administrator.
 She holds a Master of Fine Arts degree in Dance from Texas Woman’s University and is also an experienced Assisted Thai Yoga practitioner.
 Prior to joining the Dancewave family, she worked for several prominent dance organizations such as Dancing Classrooms NYC, Dance New Amsterdam, and NYC Dance Week.
 Nicole has also been on faculty for the Maricopa County Community College District, a Guest Artist in New York and South Korea, and has performed across the US, Mexico, and Northern Ireland.
 She is currently working on Feels Like Home, a collaborative performance project asking questions about place, belonging, and home.
 Email email@example.com

-Kristen Majoros, Dancewave's School Manager received a Bachelor of Arts in Dance and Performance studies with minors in Business and Psychology from Roger Williams University.
+Kristen Majoros, School Manager received a Bachelor of Arts in Dance and Performance studies with minors in Business and Psychology from Roger Williams University.
 After graduating in 2012, she continued to explore her passion for dance by moving to Brooklyn.
-She is excited to have joined the Dancewave team in 2013 and enjoys her current position as School Administrator.
+She is excited to have joined the Dancewave team in 2013 and enjoys her current position as School Manager.
 Email firstname.lastname@example.org

-Jessica Zippin, Dancewave's Special Events Coordinator received her bachelors degrees from Hobart & William Smith Colleges in Dance as well as Media & Society with a minor in Arts in Education.
+Jessica Zippin, Special Events Coordinator received her bachelors degrees from Hobart & William Smith Colleges in Dance as well as Media & Society with a minor in Arts in Education.
 She studied Dance/Movement Therapy and received her M.S. from Pratt Institute in New York City.
 During this time she interned at the child & adolescent inpatient psychiatric units ofQueens Children’s Psychiatric Center and Mt.
 Sinai Hospital and was the student liaison to the American Dance Therapy Association.
 Her thesis research was conducted at Mt.
 Sinai Hospital focusing on sensory integration and dance movement therapy in child inpatient psychiatry.
 Jessica was previously employed as the creative arts therapist at St. Michael’s Home, a residential adult care facility, and currently works with students with autism for the Fred and Adele Astaire Awards Dance Therapy Program.
-Jessica is a teaching artist at Dancewave, the Special Events Coordinator, and works as a Dance Therapist for the D-Wave in Motion Program.
+Jessica is a teaching artist at Dancewave, the Special Events Coordinator, and works as a Dance Therapist for the D-Wave in Motion program.

-Janelle Barclay, Dancewave's Office Assistant is a native Brooklynite (born and raised with a sprinkle of Queens).
+Janelle Barclay, Office Assistant is a native Brooklynite (born and raised with a sprinkle of Queens).
 Janelle started dancing at 3 years old, in Queens NY.
 She met Diane Jacobowitz as a junior at Benjamin N Cardozo High School, Diane was there to recruit high school dancers for a free high school workshop she was teaching at Long Island University.
 Janelle jumped at this opportunity and found not only a place to expand her dance knowledge but the University that she would attend, receiving a partial scholarship.
 Graduating from LIU Brooklyn in 2001, she continued to teach and dance with a few dance companies and well-known artists like Clare Byrne, Duane Cyrus.
-Since having her own little dancer, Janelle has obtained her MS. ED in Special Education from Brooklyn University, teaching in a DOE Middle School in Brooklyn.
+Since having her own little dancer, Janelle has obtained her MSEd in Special Education from Brooklyn University, teaching in a DOE Middle School in Brooklyn.
 Because of her love of dance she continues to work at Dancewave's office ensuring all adult dancers are checked and prepared for class.

-Chione Morris, Dancewave's Education Assistant is a Brooklyn Native.
+Chione Morris, Education Assistant is a Brooklyn Native.
 She has always had a passion for dance.
 Her passion for this form of expression, coupled with her sense of responsibility to help others, has led her to seek a career in non-profit Arts Administration.
 She is currently pursuing a BA in Business Administration and hopes that her experience at Dancewave will prepare her for a career in this field.
 She also currently interns for Alison Cook Beatty Dance.
 She is ecstatic to be a part of the Dancewave team.

 Become a Dancewave supporter and transform lives through dance.